Pioneer Health TMS

 TMS for other conditions:

-TMS for conditions other than treatment-resistant depression is not covered under Medicare and will incur a private fee.
+TMS for conditions other than treatment-resistant depression is not covered under medicare and will incur a private fee.
 Costs vary from patient to patient and condition to condition.
 You will be provided with a quote at your initial consultation.

 Will TMS work for other conditions?